 (Link to Ken Burns Documentary on Vietnam)

-Periodically my brother sent photos home to assure my mother that he was alive, and his selection of photos reveals a lot.
+Periodically my brother sent photos home to assure my mother that he was alive.
+His selection of photos revealed a lot.
 This picture of him with prostitutes is the most normal thing he could come up with during his second combat tour.
-And sadly, when he arrived back home with no visible injuries, our family culture — to pretend that very unusual circumstances were not in fact unusual, or were even superior — prevented an acknowledgement of his devastation, which in turn prevented his healing from PTSD.
-Our family view was not unique when it comes to the PTSD connection.
+Sadly, when he arrived back home with no visible injuries, our family culture — to pretend that very unusual circumstances were not in fact unusual, or were even superior — prevented an acknowledgement of his devastation, which in turn prevented his healing from PTSD.

 Our family view was not unique when it comes to the PTSD connection.
 About 25% of the Vietnam Vets who had battlefield experiences (aka witnessing or performing atrocities, constant stress, and the witnessing or handling of wounded and dead comrades) were diagnosed as having PTSD.
 Why did not 100% have PTSD?
-Recent neuro-scientific research on PTSD reveals that a “normal” or structurally healthy brain is designed to recover, and re-set the disregulated neural adaptations from traumatic events.
-However if one’s brain wasn’t set to “normal” levels in childhood, the resilience isn’t necessarily built in, or doesn’t function as as well.
+Recent neuro-scientific research on PTSD reveals that a “normal” or structurally healthy brain is designed to recover, and reset the disregulated neural adaptations from traumatic events.
+However, if one’s brain wasn’t set to “normal” levels in childhood, the resilience isn’t necessarily built in or doesn’t function as as well.
 My brother lived through the most horrific of battlefield experiences AND had far from a normal start in life.